 Now it’s time to research materials, so you’ll have a basic knowledge of what you need and final costs.
 Marble may look great, but it’s not stain-resistant and is a pain to maintain.

 Maybe you want to look at easy-to-clean options.
-Or perhaps you didn’t know that wood can indeed work for countertops in bathrooms if properly treated, or you weren’t aware of the vast stone possibilities that could work with your design.
+Or perhaps you didn’t know that wood can indeed work for countertops in bathrooms if properly sealed, or you weren’t aware of the vast stone possibilities that could work with your design.

 8. Work on Design Development and Construction Documents